 Staff profile

 Name Daphne GETZ Gender F

-Short CV / description of work experi- ence relevant to the project Daphne Getz is the head of the CESTIP (Center of Excellence in Scient Innovation Policies), and has been a senior research fellow at the Samu (SNI) since 1996.
-Dr. Getz is also the director of SNI's information center.
-Dr. Getz is a specialist in R&D policy, technology and innovation, science& technology, policies on new and emerging technologies, at tween academia, industry and government, among others.
-She has represent and the Technion (Israel Institute of Technology) in the MAGNET many fields (for example: ICT, semiconductors) and represents Israeli EU and UN projects.
-She has a D.Sc. from the Technion in Physical served in several positions related to R&D management in the industry.
-Getz has initiated numerous projects, including Israeli indicators for S and Innovation, evaluation of R&D programs, the evaluation of Israeli Bibliometric data (publications & patents) and several studies on STI has nel Neaman nter. human reso nd relations esented the R&D Cor academia in Chemistry Over the y science, Tec R&D outp Institute ources in ships be- academ- asortia in n several and has rears, Dr. chnology uts using
+Short CV / description of work experi- ence relevant to the project Daphne Getz is the head of the CESTIP (Center of Excellence in Scien Innovation Policies), and has been a senior research fellow at the Samu (SNI) since 1996.
+Dr. Getz is also the director of SNI's information con Dr. Getz is a specialist in R&D policy, technology and innovation, science& technology, policies on new and emerging technologies, at tween academia, industry and government, among others.
+She has redemia and the Technion (Israel Institute of Technology) in the MAGN in many fields (for example: ICT, semiconductors) and represents Israeral EU and UN projects.
+She has a D.Sc. from the Technion in Physical Businesses and Innovation, evaluation of R&D management in the indu Dr. Getz has initiated numerous projects, including Israeli indicators for ogy and Innovation, evaluation of R&D programs, the evaluation of I using Bibliometric data (publications & patents) and several studies sources. nel Neaman enter. human resond relations represented IET R&D Celi academisical Chemistry.
+Over tor Science, Israeli R&E Institute Durces in ships bethe acatonsortia is in sevistry and he years, Technoloutputs

-Name Eran LECK Gender M

-Short CV / description of work experi- ence relevant to the project Eran Leck is a researcher at the Samuel Neaman Institute for Nation (SNI).
-Eran holds a Ph.D. and MSc. degrees from the Technion in UPlanning and a B.A. degree in Statistics and Geography from the University PI, He has led a large group of researchers from SNI in a study focus ence, Engineering, Technology and Innovation (SETI) policy.
-The state the Israel Academy of Sciences and Humanities and was published in UProfiles on Science and Technology.
+Name Eran LECK Gender M Short CV / description of work experi- ence relevant to the project Eran Leck is a researcher at the Samuel Neaman Institute for Nation (SNI).
+Eran holds a Ph.D. and MSc. degrees from the Technion in UPlanning and a B.A. degree in Statistics and Geography from the Unit a PI, He has led a large group of researchers from SNI in a study of Science, Engineering, Technology and Innovation (SETI) policy.
+The state Israel Academy of Sciences and Humanities and was published in UProfiles on Science and Technology.
 Dr. Leck has been a member in European projects (FP-7) focusing on innovation policy and innovation and PICK-ME).
-He has considerable experience in innovation statist and innovation policy evaluation Jrban and Jersity of Hasing on Israudy was in JNESCO's a several laron statistic Regional nifa.
-As a nel's Sci- nvited by Country rge scale s (RISIS Name Tsipy BUCHNIK Gender M Short CV / description of work experi- ence relevant to the project search (SNI) and a PhD student in the Urban and Regional Planning program at the Faculty of Architecture and Town planning, Technion, Israel.
-Tsipy Buchnik, bachelor in economics and Msc in QA&R. also knowledgeable in computer programming.
-Tsipy's fields Name Rinat KLEIN Gender M Short CV / description of work experi- ence relevant to the project Rinat Klein is a researcher at the Samuel Neaman Institute for Nation (SNI).
-Rinat holds a M.Sc. and B.Sc. degrees from the Technion in Che As a researcher, Rinat takes part in the researches focusing on Israel's ing, Technology and Innovation policy such as RISIS, Globalisation of Artificial Intelligence and Smart robotics etc. Rinat is a certificated in and takes part in an Israeli MAGNET B &D Consortio data centre. emical Eng Science, E of higher ed ineering.
+He has considerable experience in innovation statistical innovation policy evaluation Urban and versity of I focusing or study was in UNESCO's a several lation statistic Regional Haifa.
+As a Israel's nvited by Country rge scale s (RISIS Name Tsipy BUCHNIK Gender M Short CV / description of work experi- ence relevant to the project Name Rinat KLEIN Gender M Short CV / description of work experi- ence relevant to the project Rinat Klein is a researcher at the Samuel Neaman Institute for Nation (SNI).
+Rinat holds a M.Sc. and B.Sc. degrees from the Technion in Ch.
+As a researcher, Rinat takes part in the researches focusing on Israel's ing, Technology and Innovation policy such as RISIS, Globalisation of Artificial Intelligence and Smart robotics etc. Rinat is a certificated in and takes part in an Israeli MAGNET R&D Consortia data centre. emical Eng Science, E of higher ed ineering.
 Engineer- ducation,

-Relevant publications, and/or products, services Title of publication Journal Year Author Predictions for Human Resources in Science and Technology: Models and Indicators SNI publications 2013 D. Getz, T. Buchnik, B. Zalmanovich, N. Zemer-Batsir An Innovative Approach for Measuring the Digital Divide in Israel: Digital Trace Data as Means for Formulating Policy Guidelines SNI publications 2018 Rafaeli, S. Leck, E. and Albo Y. Evaluation of the Technion Excellence Programs SNI publications 2017 Leck E, Gilad V, Nathan O., Zalmanovich B, Getz D. Technion's Contribution to the Israeli Economy through its Graduates SNI publications 2012 Frenkel, A. and Maital, Shlomo Researcher's CV Collection in Israel".
+Relevant publications, and/or products, services Title of publication Journal Year Author Predictions for Human Resources in Science and Technology: Models and Indicators SNI publications 2013 D. Getz, T. Buchnik, B. Zalmanovich, N. Zemer-Batsir An Innovative Approach for Measuring the Digital Divide in Israel: Digital Trace Data as Means for Formulating Policy Guidelines SNI publications 2018 Rafaeli, S. Leck, E. and Albo Y. Evaluation of the Technion Excellence Programs SNI publica- 2017 Leck E, Gilad V, Nathan O., Zalmanovich B, Getz D. Technion's Contribution to the Israeli Economy through its Graduates SNI publications 2012 Frenkel, A. and Maital, Shlomo Researcher's CV Collection in Israel".
 In EURO-CV: Building New Indicators for Researcher's Careers and Mobility Based on Electronic Curriculum Vitae PRIME Report 2008 Getz, D. Zalmanovich, B. and Buchnik, T.